OriginalStefikO/fastapi-svelte-starter/README.md

 pip install "uvicorn[standard]"
 ```

-4. Run the Fastapi server (not now, it won't work, we are missing frontend)
+4. Run the Fastapi with uvicorn (not now, it won't work, we are missing frontend)
 ```cmd
 uvicorn main:app --reload
 ```